VolodimirDD/ATM/README.md

 * `500 UAH`
 * `1000 UAH`

+You will also have additional options, such as:
+* `Go back`
+* `End the session`

-There is also a pointer to go back, and there is also a window for displaying the current balance.
+There is also a window for displaying the current balance.

+`Note:` You will not be able to withdraw more money than you have on your balance.
+If you try to do this, you will see a notification that there is not enough money in your balance. *It appears for 3 seconds*

 ### Withdrawal Form
 <details>